Charles Klein: Biography

-Klein was born in London, England to Hermann Klein and his wife Adelaide (née Soman).
+Klein was born in London, England, to Hermann Klein and his wife Adelaide (née Soman).
 Apparently, the elder Klein emigrated from Riga, Latvia.
 Once in Norwich, Hermann became a professor of foreign languages at the King Edward VI Grammar School, and Adelaide taught dance.
 The younger Klein's five brothers included Max, a violinist; Manuel, a composer; Herman, a music critic and music teacher; Alfred, an actor; and Philip.
 They had a sister, Adelaide.
 He was educated at North London College.

 Klein moved to New York City in 1883 and began his theatrical career by appearing in Little Lord Fauntleroy and other juvenile roles such as The Messenger from Jarvis Section and The Romany Rye.
-He married Lillian Gottlieb in Manhattan on July 10, 1888.
-They had two sons, Philip Klein, a screenwriter and producer (April 24, 1888 - June 8, 1935), and John V. Klein (born July 2, 1908).
+He married actress Lillian Gottlieb in Manhattan on July 10, 1888.
+They had two sons, Philip Klein, a screenwriter and producer (1888–1935), and John V. Klein (born 1908).

 Klein first wrote for the theater in 1890, when he was commissioned to revise The Schatchen, in which he was then appearing.
 This was followed by a collaboration with Charles Coote on A Mile a Minute (1890).
-He came into prominence as a dramatist in 1897 with the Charles Frohman production of Heartsease on which he was co-author with Joseph I. C. Clark, and which featured Henry Miller.
+Nine of his early works were financed by a New York tailor, J. B. Doblin; these included The District Attorney and the libretto to John Philip Sousa's best remembered and most revived operetta, El Capitan, premiered in 1896.
+He came into prominence as a dramatist in 1897 with the Charles Frohman production of Heartsease, of which he was co-author with Joseph I. C. Clarke, which played long seasons and annual revivals for seven years, starring Henry Miller.
+For a time he was play censor for Frohman; meanwhile, he wrote another success, The Hon.
+John Grigsby for Sol Smith Russell.

-For a time he was play censor for producer Charles Frohman.
-Like many dramatists from the late 19th century and early 20th Century, Klein's plays are dated and few are still revived today.
-He wrote the libretto of John Philip Sousa's best remembered operetta, El Capitan, which continues to be revived occasionally.

 Klein's melodramas were among the most successful of the first decade of the twentieth century, primarily because of their focus on themes of contemporary life in the United States.
 In The Auctioneer (1901) and The Music Master (1904), actor David Warfield had great successes.
 Klein's best-regarded drama, The Lion and the Mouse (1905), was prompted by a visit to the U.S. Senate.
 The story concerns a young woman taking on a powerful business tycoon.
 One of the corporate figures in the play was made to look like one of John D. Rockefeller's partner H. H. Rogers.
 His 1909 play, The Third Degree was adapted for film more than once.

-Klein died during the sinking of the Lusitania in 1915, at the age of 48.
+Klein died, along with Frohman, during the sinking of the RMS Lusitania in 1915, at the age of 48.